matmper/laravel-repository-release/README.md

 # Install

-Install this repository in your vendor path:
+Install this database srepository in your vendor path:

 ```bash
 # install package